esther-poniatowski/keystone/README.md

 ### Configuration File

-Configuration options are specified in the `config/` directory using YAML files.
+Configuration options are specified in YAML files located in the `config/` directory.

-See the canonical configuration schema at: [`config/default.yaml`](config/default.yaml).
+The canonical configuration schema is provided in [`config/default.yaml`](config/default.yaml).

 ```yaml
 var_1: value1